bancolombia/scaffold-clean-architecture/README.md

    gradle vs
    ```

+This validation has another best practices verifications, which you can see on the generated
+`ArchitectureTest` file within the unit tests of the `app-service` module.

 ### Dependency Rules

 One important point made by Robert C. Martin on Clean Architecture is the **Dependency Rule**, that can be summarized like